What to learn from Masters?

 Nomands since 12th century.

-Becoming familiar allowed him to Focus on bonds over visible features, because subjects didn't consider him a stranger.
+Becoming familiar allowed him to focus on bonds over visible features, because subjects didn't consider him a stranger.

 "I am the product of this continuous traveling."

-Wasted landscapes of the disappearing world.
+Black Triangle – Wasted landscapes of a disappearing world:

 Landscape as a reflection of man and how man shapes and influences the landscapes he touches.

-Finding a heart amongs darkness.
+Finding a heart among darkness.

-One world is disappearing and I'm trying to photograph what's left.
-I have always been drawn towards ending and what will soon no longer be there.
+"One world is disappearing.
+I am trying to photograph what’s left.
+I have always been drawn to what is ending, what will soon no longer exist."

 Continuously analyzed own photos to improve.